 DYAO has become one of the leading youth orchestras in the United States, fostering the growth of young artists for 30 years.
 Its mission is to provide the finest possible youth orchestra programs, inspiring and educating young musicians through the performance of great works of music and offering valuable cultural opportunities to the community.

 Denver Young Artists Orchestra consists of five orchestras: DYAO, two Conservatory Orchestras, and two String Ensembles.
-The ensembles are composed of approximately 250 musicians representing 90 schools across the region.
+The ensembles are composed of more than 250 musicians representing 90 schools across the region.
 Some drive from as far as Fort Collins, Colorado Springs, Estes Park and other mountain communities.
 Competitive auditions are held each spring and musicians aged 8 to 23 are eligible.
 Repertoire for DYAO and the Conservatory Orchestras includes full orchestral and symphonic works in their original form, while the String Ensembles perform music geared toward younger string players.

 The League of American Orchestras has awarded the DYAO the American Society of Composers, Authors, and Publishers (ASCAP) Youth Orchestra Award for Creative and Adventuresome Programming in Contemporary Music.
 The League of American Orchestras and Meet the Composer awarded DYAO with a composer residency grant with composer Belinda Reynolds in the 2007-2008 season, one of eight orchestras to receive the honor.
 The DYAO has additionally commissioned and premiered five works for symphony orchestra, was featured in CBS’s nationally broadcast special Christmas Every Day in December of 1998 with Kathy Lee Gifford and ‘N Sync, and has performed family concerts for the Breckenridge Music Festival and for the Strings in the Mountains Music Festival in Steamboat Springs, Colorado.